-- Peel Ports (six ports including Liverpool and Manchester).
+- Peel Ports Group (six UK ports including Liverpool and Manchester Ship Canal).

 Postal and courier activities:

-Transport planners work for consultancies, local government or construction companies.
+Transport planners typically work for consultancies, local government or construction companies.

-- a variety of working environments - if you are working in air transport as a pilot or cabin crew you will be travelling and spending time in airports.
+- a variety of working environments - for instance, if you're working in air transport as a pilot or cabin crew member, you'll be travelling and spending time in airports and on planes.
 Managers in transport and logistics work in offices, but they may be located in sea ports, airports or distribution warehouses;

-- long working hours - employees often work outside of normal hours including weekends, early mornings and evenings;
+- long working hours - employees often work outside of normal hours including early mornings, evenings and at weekends;

-- a wide range of salaries - for management roles starting salaries can be relatively low but typically rise considerably at senior levels.
+- a wide range of salaries - in management roles, starting salaries can be relatively low but typically rise considerably at senior levels.
 Train drivers earn on average £47,000 a year, while pilots can earn more than £100,000.

 Find out more about typical salaries and working conditions in your chosen career, by viewing specific job profiles.